koraykupe/simple-chat-backend/readme.md

 # Simple PHP Chat Backend
-- I used Lumen micro-framework.
+- Lumen micro-framework is used for this project.

 - All API codes are under app/Chat folder.
 - Output format is JSON but i created an interface to add more types in future.